HCIML/hciml.github.io/_posts/2018-01-12-tree-of-codes.md

 ---
 layout: post
 title:  "Bayesian Model Selection"
-author: sal
+author: kiryl
-categories: [ Jekyll, tutorial ]
+categories: [ General, model evaluation ]
 image: assets/images/9.jpg
 ---
 For a fixed set of models the model posterior probability of a model given some data is: